 When to Go to the Emergency Room (ER)

 In most cases, thrush isn't a medical emergency.
 Call your pediatrician if your baby develops symptoms of thrush.
-Teens and adults should see their healthcare provider.
+Teens and adults should see their health care provider.
 If symptoms are severe, seek emergency care if you can't reach your doctor.

-To help prevent thrush in adults:
+To help prevent thrush in adults, try the following:

 Treat vaginal yeast infections right away.